Lindsey Smith turns everything around for graduation

 “Oh yeah, and the relationships that I built with my teachers at Coal Ridge, and, honestly, seeing my grades change from all Fs, to As and Bs.”

-Smith now has her sights set on attending Colorado Mountain College, where she’ll study nursing and Qualified Medication Administration Personnel (QMAP) Training.
+Smith now has her sights set on attending Colorado Mountain College, where she’ll study nursing and Qualified Medication Administration Personnel (QMAP) training.

 Coming this far, she has her parents to thank.